There's no better way to celebrate a Fall morning.

 - 1/2 cup milk

-In a large bowl, whisk together all of the dry ingredients.
+- In a large bowl, whisk together all of the dry ingredients.
 In another bowl, whisk together all of the wet ingredients.
 Whisk together dry and wet ingredients in a medium mixing bowl.
-Mixture should be the consistency of a thin pancake batter..
+The mixture should be the consistency of a thin pancake batter.